healthcare-and-life-sciences/precision-profiling-tool-template/README.md

 ### Pre-Install Configuration Steps:

+The following tools must be available and installed:
 -    Visual Studio Code
 -    An org with Health Cloud installed
      -    Create a text field named `NPI` in both the Account and Contact objects